MoHoushmand/mo/_sources/quantum_computers/quantum_computers.md

 To fully understand the topics of this course, you will need some mathematical tools.
 In the chapters on Ket notation the mathematical basic principles  explained.

-When we build a computer, we have to integrate different kinds of technologies such as those for the
+Briefly speaking the quantum computer contains the following 'building blocks':

-• memory,
+- memory,

-• bus interconnect,
+- bus interconnect,

-• processor chips but also the
+- processor chips but also the

-• peripheral devices such as a
+- peripheral devices such as a

-– keyboard or a even
+- keyboard or a even

-– screen to be able to interact with the machine.
+- screen to be able to interact with the machine.

-The following discusses the big picture of a quantum computer: namely from how to program it, to reading out the result.
+In the following we will discusses the bigger picture of a quantum computer: namely from how to program it, to reading out the result.
 Now the first word we want to emphasize is the word "compute".
-Even though QuTech is created to build a quantum computer together, we are actually not really building a quantum computer, but we are building a quantum accelerator.
+We are actually not really building a quantum computer, but we are building a quantum accelerator.
 Namely, a computational devise that can be connected to a classical processor that will provide the performance for a series of applications that we can never reach classically.
 Here you see the global view of what we currently understand as a heterogeneous multicore architecture.

 ```{grid-item-card}
 :shadow: md